-There’s a lot to like about raising chickens.
+There’s a lot to like about raising chickens in your own backyard.
 The eggs are a real temptation—tastier and fresher than any store eggs and better for baking, too.
 The shells, along with the chicken poop, can be tossed right into the compost pile.
 Much of the day, the birds entertain themselves, picking at grass, worms, beetles, and all of the good things that go into making those yummy farm eggs.

 Remember, though: Nothing good comes easy.

 - Chickens need food (and water) daily.
-Feed is about $20 per 50-pound bag at my co-op; how long a bag lasts depends on the number of chickens that you have.
+Feed is about $20 per 50-pound bag at my co-op, but prices may vary.
+How long a bag lasts depends on the number of chickens that you have.